b-charles/pigs/ioc/README.md

 #### Close

 After the main function executed, the container will close automatically every component implementing the interface `io.Closer`.
 If a component panics or returns a non-null error at the call of its method `Close`, the error is silently discarded.
-The `Close` methods are called in the same order than the components are instantiated (component without dependencies first, main components last).
+The `Close` methods are called in the reverse order of component instantiation (main components first, components without dependencies last).

 ### Redefinition